 Posted 04:06PM on Tuesday 19 December 2017

-Last week, Positive Futures, with the help of Kings Church, Bangor and the Church’s Friends Group, gave people the opportunity to create a Christmas decoration with a difference at a Gingerbread House ‘Make Off’ event in the church hall as part of our annual ‘Elfy Living’ Campaign.
+Last week, Positive Futures, with the help of Kings Church, Bangor and the Church’s Friends Group, gave people the opportunity to create a Christmas decoration with a difference at a Gingerbread House ‘Make Off’ event in the church hall as part of our annual ‘Elfy Living’ Challenge.

-A special visitor, Santa Claus, arrived to help Tiny McJingles (better know as Positive Futures Managing Director Dermot Parsons) hand out a series of spot prizes.
+A special visitor, Santa Claus, arrived to help Tiny McJingles (better know as Positive Futures’ Managing Director, Dermot Parsons) hand out a series of spot prizes.
 Santa went on to pull the winning numbers for the raffle at the event.

 The standard of building and decoration was very high and everyone seemed to enjoy the event and proudly took their creations home with them at the end.